bradsdavis/sso-logout-filter/README.md

 SSO Logout Filter for redirecting SSO Logouts and invalidating the user's session.

+Add one of the following filters to the business-central.war/WEB-INF/web.xml as the *first filter*.

 To leverage, if the logout URL is static:

 ```xml